TroyLaPolice/European-Neolithic-Expansion/README.md

 	defineConstant("age_scale", c(0.211180124, 0.211180124, 0.211180124, 0.211180124, 0.211180124, 0.251968504, 0.251968504, 0.251968504, 0.251968504, 0.251968504, 0.105263158, 0.105263158, 0.105263158, 0.105263158, 0.105263158, 0.164705882, 0.164705882, 0.164705882, 0.164705882, 0.164705882, 0.164705882, 0.253521127, 0.253521127, 0.253521127, 0.253521127, 0.253521127, 0.301886792, 0.301886792, 0.301886792, 0.301886792, 0.301886792, 0.378378378, 0.378378378, 0.378378378, 0.378378378, 0.378378378, 0.47826087, 0.47826087, 0.47826087, 0.47826087, 0.47826087, 0.583333333, 0.583333333, 0.583333333, 0.583333333, 0.583333333, 0.6, 0.6, 0.6, 0.6, 0.6, 1.0));
  ```

- These parameters are all about rates for mating, learning and death.

  The first perameter L refers to likelihood that farmers will teach a HG how to farm.